rtous/drcav/mongodb/README.md

 	docker run -it --name=mongo -p 27017:27017 -d mongo:4.4.20

-*NOTE: If you have problems because you already created the container see [this guide](../docker_userguide.md) to know how to stop and delete a container*
+If you cannot run the previous command because you already created the container just type:

+	docker start mongo

+*NOTE: For other commands related to Docker see [this guide](../docker_userguide.md).*

 <!--
 On Windows 10, if you are running Docker Desktop, use a typical Windows path, e.g.: